newt-ttt/SpeedSense/README.md

    ```
 By default, the server will start locally at http://127.0.0.1:8000/

+### Tunneling (Irrelevant in final version)
+To tunnel with pagekite, we provided the host.bat file in order to make things easier:

+1. Download 'pagekite.py' from pagekite

+2. Add your credentials to your pagekite installation (see pagekite documentation)

+3. Modify 'host.bat' to point to the location of your 'pagekite.py' file

+4. Run 'host.bat' to make the server accessible at 'speedsense.pagekite.me'

 ### Communicating with a Speed Sense device
 1. Not yet implemented